-WHEREFORE, PLAINTIFF prays for judgment against each Defendant, jointly and severally, as follows:
+WHEREFORE, Plaintiff prays for a judgment against each Defendant, jointly and severally, as follows:

-- 1. On behalf of the CALIFORNIA CLASS: - A) That the Court certify the First Cause of Action asserted by the CALIFORNIA CLASS as a class action pursuant to Cal.
+1. On behalf of the CALIFORNIA CLASS:

+- a.
+That the Court certify the First Cause of Action asserted by the CALIFORNIA CLASS as a class action pursuant to Cal.
 Code of Civ.
-Proc. § 382; - B) An order temporarily, preliminarily and permanently enjoining and restraining DEFENDANT from engaging in similar unlawful conduct as set forth herein; - C) An order requiring DEFENDANT to pay all wages and all sums unlawfuly withheld from compensation due to PLAINTIFF and the other members of the CALIFORNIA CLASS; and, - D) Restitutionary disgorgement of DEFENDANT's ill-gotten gains into a fluid fund for restitution of the sums incidental to DEFENDANT's violations due to PLAINTIFF and to the other members of the CALIFORNIA CLASS. - 2.
-On behalf of the CALIFORNIA LABOR SUB-CLASS: - A) That the Court certify the Second, Third, Fourth, Fifth, Sixth and Seventh Causes
+Proc. § 382; - b.
+An order temporarily, preliminarily and permanently enjoining and restraining DEFENDANT from engaging in similar unlawful conduct as set forth herein; - c.
+Restitutionary disgorgement of DEFENDANT'S ill-gotten gains into a fluid fund for restitution of the sums incidental to DEFENDANT'S violations due to PLAINTIFF and to the other members of the CALIFORNIA CLASS.

+2. On behalf of the CALIFORNIA LABOR SUB-CLASS: